Sunday, July 8 – Friday, July 13, 2018

-MANAGING INTEREST RATE RISK AND LIQUIDITY RISK IN THE CURRENT ENIVRONMENT
+MANAGING IRR AND LIQUIDITY RISK IN THE CURRENT ENVIRONMENT

 The purpose of this course is to learn techniques for developing tactical and strategic initiatives for managing interest rate risk and liquidity risk in the current environment.
 The objectives will include a review of the current state of the economy and the banking industry to develop a basis for concerns and opportunities related to these risks.
 The course will include a review of the fundamentals of interest rate risk and liquidity risk management, as well as, critical performance measures reviewed by bank management.
 Upon completion of the course, students should be able to articulate tactical and strategic plans for managing interest rate risk and liquidity risk in the current environment.

 This course will enlighten the students about the ever growing importance of advocacy for banking, politically and socially.
 It will show the importance of each individual in the process, and give practical ways and suggestions on how anyone can become involved and make a difference in their industry.

 Does speaking in front of others make you nervous?

 Is your Bank Exec team prepared to give a professional, dynamic presentation to the Board of Directors?
 This class will address your concerns about public speaking and give you and your team the opportunity to practice in an informal setting.
 Preparing content, connecting with your audience, and organizing the flow of a presentation are among the topics to be covered in this interactive, informal session.